JI ameer greets nation on Eidul Azha

-LAHORE : Ameer, Jamaat e Islami Senator Siraj ul Haq, has greeted the nation on the occasion of Eidul Azha.
+Ameer, Jamaat e Islami Senator Sirajul Haq, has greeted the nation on the occasion of Eidul Azha.

 In his message, he said that this year, the nation was reviving the Sunnah of Prophet Ibrahim with a determination to build Pakistan as an Islamic welfare state.
 He said this was an occasion to pray for the progress and prosperity of Pakistan.